inueni/birdy/README.md

     `TwitterApiError` subclass
   - `TwitterRateLimitError` raised when rate limit for resource is reached, `TwitterApiError` subclass

-`TwitterApiError` and `TwitterClientError` instances (exepct for access token retrieval errors) provide a informative error description which includes the resource URL and request method used (very handy when tracking errors in logs), also available is the following:
+`TwitterApiError` and `TwitterClientError` instances (except for access token retrieval errors) provide a informative error description which includes the resource URL and request method used (very handy when tracking errors in logs), also available is the following:

 ```python
 exception.request_method    # HTTP method used to make the request (GET or POST)